paulkienitz/Lugi/README.md

 * The windows version has a crude icon (taken from the Amiga icon) available, though not compiled into the exe.

 Release 1 was made public on April 14, 2023.

+...What’s in the future for Lugi?
+I’m thinking about porting it to Rust, just for practice with that language.
+This is something I’ve done before when studying languages, though none of those versions got to a released state.